Anil-matcha/Awesome-GPT-Store/README.md

 - [WrongGPT](https://chat.openai.com/g/g-DhOutKD2I-wronggpt) - Answers questions confidently and incorrectly
 - [YodaGPT](https://chat.openai.com/g/g-7KhwWpXMz-yodagpt) - Chat with Yoda about any question in the Galaxy
 - [Zodiac Chuckler](https://chat.openai.com/g/g-Coph8tZoq-zodiac-chuckler) - Your daily dose of zodiac-based humor and light-hearted advice.
+- [Drunk GPT](https://chat.openai.com/g/g-DLnASWkFu-drunk-gpt) - Converse with GPT in a funny way.

 ## Education and Learning
 - [5 Levels](https://chat.openai.com/g/g-93zIc4RX8-5-levels) - Describing any topic or subject in 5 levels of detail.
 Inspired by the "WIRED 5 Levels" video series.